KDE/md4qt/README.md

 # Release notes

-* Note that vesrion **4.0.0** is API incompatible with **3.0.0**.
+* Note that version **4.0.0** is API incompatible with **3.0.0**.
 In version **4.0.0** were changed rules with spaces, this version fully supports CommonMark standard in this question.
 Methods `isSpaceBefore()`, `isSpaceAfter()` were removed, and spaces are presented as in Markdown, so keep it in mind.

 # Known issues

-* In opposite to CommonMark `md4qt` has one difference.
-If in list item first element is HTML CommonMark doesn't apply rule to lazzy continuation lines as this is not a paragraph, whereas `md4qt` do so.
+* In contrast to CommonMark, `md4qt` has one difference.
+If in list item first element is HTML CommonMark doesn't apply rule to lazy continuation lines as this is not a paragraph, whereas `md4qt` does so.
 For example.

   ```md
   * <!--